 These Vegan Savoy Cabbage Rolls are stuffed with soy mince (TVP) and they are a wonderful main dish to bring on the table for everyone to enjoy.

-It’s a sort of cannelloni style bake, minus the pasta, which makes this recipe well suitable for those that cannot have gluten.
+These cabbage rolls are a sort of cannelloni style bake, minus the pasta, which makes this recipe well suitable for those that cannot have gluten.

 The "cannelloni" or pasta sheet are quickly boiled savoy cabbage leaves, that are next filled with a flavourful and simple soy mince ragù using TVP (textured vegetable protein).